olemp/did/.readme/3-contributing.md

 #### Dev branch
 The `/dev` branch also requires pull requests, and is set up with a CI/CD pipeline which deploys to [didapp-dev.azurewebsites.net](https://didapp-dev.azurewebsites.net).

-The deploy CI is executing when new tags matching the pattern `v*` is pushed to `dev`.

 ### Feature branches
 For new features use the naming convention below.
-A CI/CD pipeline which deploys to [didapp-staging.azurewebsites.net](https://didapp-staging.azurewebsites.net) is set up for branches matching the pattern `feat/*`.
+A CI/CD pipeline which deploys to [didapp-dev.azurewebsites.net](https://didapp-dev.azurewebsites.net) is set up for branches matching the pattern `feat/*` and `dev`.

 #### Naming conventions
 You are encouraged to branch with either of the following prefixes